bareMinerals Original: Could I Fall in Love with Powder Foundation?

-I love BareMinerals’s commitment to conscious beauty and was dying to know whether the iconic formula earns its stripes in terms of long lasting, even coverage and beautiful finish.
-Although it gave me a luminous, airbrushed look for the first five hours, things fell apart after that.
-Read on for a deeper dive into how this cosmetic played on my skin!
+I love bareMinerals’ commitment to conscious beauty and was dying to know whether the iconic formula earns its stripes in terms of long lasting, even coverage and beautiful finish.
+Although it gives me a luminous, airbrushed look for the first five hours, things fall apart after that.
+Read on for a deeper dive into how this iconic powder plays on my skin!

 Promises vs. Performance: Does this powder foundation do what it says?

-Working with shades Fair 01 and Fair Ivory 02, I tried the recommended “swirl, tap, buff” method of application.
-I used the BareMinerals Beautiful Finish Brush to work (and I mean work!) the foundation onto my face.
-I was not a big fan of the brand’s signature makeup brush.
-The longer outer bristles are a tad soft and flimsy, making the tool tricky.
-But the return on my effort was even, medium coverage.
-The finish was surprisingly dewy and shimmery.
+Working with shades Fair 01 and Fair Ivory 02, I use the recommended “swirl, tap, buff” method of application.
+I have tried using the bareMinerals Beautiful Finish Brush to work (and I mean work!) the foundation onto my face.
+I can’t say I’m the biggest fan of the brand’s signature makeup brush.
+The longer outer bristles are a tad soft and flimsy, making the tool tricky to use.
+But the result is even, medium coverage, so they must be onto something with the brush.
+The finish bareMinerals Original delivers is surprisingly dewy and shimmery.
 Forget lit from within, we’re talking hella glow.

 How It Compares: What is the best mineral powder foundation?

-Milabu Method: Trying the BareMinerals “Swirl, Tap, Buff” application.
+Milabu Beauty Method: Trying the bareMinerals “Swirl, Tap, Buff” application.